hallysonh/ngx-imageviewer/README.md

 ## Demo

-Access a demo [here](https://hallysonh.github.io/ngx-imageviewer/) or download this project and execute: `yarn && yarn start` or `npm install && npm run start` to self server it.
+Access a demo [here](https://hallysonh.github.io/ngx-imageviewer/) or download this project and execute: `npm install && npm run start` to self server it.

 ## Install

-Run `yarn add @hallysonh/ngx-imageviewer hammerjs` to install it and its dependency.
+Run `npm add @hallysonh/ngx-imageviewer hammerjs` to install it and its dependency.

 > hammerjs is currently mandatory, but it will be optional in a future release.